 Friday, April 20, 2018

-This is the first of a series of open letters to Mayor John Tory regarding the serious issues facing the city of Toronto. until this fall's municipal election,
+This is the first in a series of open letters to Mayor John Tory regarding the serious issues facing the city of Toronto. until this fall's municipal election.

 You are widely expected to win re-election as Toronto's mayor in the municipal election scheduled for Monday, October 22, 2018.
 At the moment, there are few obstacles on your path to re-election.
 Doug Ford has left the race and is now the leader of the Progressive Conservative Party of Ontario, although I don't know what's "progressive" about the party under his leadership.